Barzal shines as Islanders beat Sabres for 4th straight win

 Buffalo dropped its sixth straight game.
 Sam Reinhart and Jacob Bryson scored for the Sabres, and Carter Hutton made 24 saves.

 Bryson put Buffalo in front when he scored his first career goal 33 seconds into his sixth game.
-The 23-year-old Bryson was selected by the Sabres in the fourth round of the 2017 draft.
+The 23-year-old defenseman was selected by the Sabres in the fourth round of the 2017 draft.

 But the Islanders responded with four goals in the second, including a memorable play by the speedy Barzal.

 The 23-year-old Barzal tied it at 3:51 with his ninth of the season.
-After outmuscling Sabres defenseman Rasmus Ristolainen for the puck, Barzal hesitated in front of the net and then backhanded the puck between his legs to himself before sliding it past Hutton.
+After outracing and outmuscling Sabres defenseman Rasmus Ristolainen for the puck, Barzal hesitated in front of the net and then backhanded the puck between his legs to himself before flicking it past Hutton on his forehand.

+“Once I knew I had body position, I took it to the net,” Barzal said. ”I felt like Hutton was down.
+It was a lot of instinct, just being in the moment and reacting.
+I’d probably put it in my top two or three.”

 Barzal has three goals and four assists in the last six games.
+He leads the Islanders with 22 points.

+“Barzy scoring that goal the way he did, that lit a little bit of a fire for us,” Lee said.
+“We had a flurry after that and kept it going.”

 Brock Nelson made it 2-1 at 5:16, taking a cross-ice pass from Anthony Beauvillier and firing a high shot past Hutton for his seventh goal.